Gabrielle Union: Early roles

-2000–09
+2000–2009

 Union appeared in the 2000 film Love & Basketball.
-In the same year, she performed the role of Isis in the cheerleading movie Bring It On.
-Bring It On helped push Union into the mainstream.
+She then played the role of Isis in the cheerleading movie Bring It On, which helped push Union into the mainstream.
 Bring It On led to Union being cast in the CBS television drama City of Angels as Dr. Courtney Ellis.
-Union was featured in The Brothers and was seen as having a "beguiling sincerity, even when she's fudging the truth."
+In 2001, Union was featured in The Brothers and was seen as having a "beguiling sincerity, even when she's fudging the truth."
 Union was cast in her first leading role in the 2003 film Deliver Us from Eva.
 When casting Eva, director Gary Hardwick was looking for an actress capable of instantly changing "from funny to caustic and dramatic."
 Hardwick had previously worked with Union in The Brothers and believed she was perfect for the role of Eva.
 Union's role in the film was met with praise, with Dustin Putman of All-Reviews.com writing that she was "the star attraction, and the number-one reason to even consider seeing the film."
 Union drew influence from her father for the "stern" look she had in the film, admitting that she had stolen it from him.

 In 2003, Union landed the role of the main character Mike Lowrey's girlfriend, Syd, in the film Bad Boys II, a box-office success grossing more than $273 million worldwide.
 Union felt that she had been "blessed" with her role in the film, feeling it elevated her career.
-The following year she appeared in Something the Lord Made.
-Union starred in the film Breakin' All the Rules in 2004.
-The film was unpopular with critics.
+That same year, she lent her voice to the animated television series The Proud Family.
+The following year, she appeared in Something the Lord Made.
+Union also starred in the 2004 film Breakin' All the Rules, which was unpopular with critics.
 She appeared in the 2005 film Neo Ned, portraying an African-American woman with delusions that she is Adolf Hitler.
 She and co-star Jeremy Renner were noted by Mark Olsen of the Los Angeles Times as having "a strange, offbeat chemistry that drives the film".
 She won an award for Best Actress in Neo Ned at the Palm Beach International Film Festival, and the film received awards at several festivals.

 She starred in the 2005 remake of The Honeymooners.
-Union starred in the short-lived ABC series Night Stalker.
+That year, Union also starred in the short-lived ABC series Night Stalker.
 She called the series a "reworking" rather than a remake.
 Union admitted that at the time of getting the script she was turned off, but she became interested after reading the script at her agent's insistence.
 She then met with series creator Frank Spotnitz and executive producer Daniel Sackheim, who told her they thought of her anytime they thought of the character.
 In 2006, she starred in the music video for Busta Rhymes' "I Love My Bitch".